 - 2 cloves garlic

-- 2 tablespoon tomato paste
+- 2 tablespoons tomato paste

 - 1 tablespoon cumin powder

-- ½ teaspoon salt, plus more to taste
+- ½ teaspoon salt plus more to taste

 - freshly ground black pepper

-- pinch of cayanne or chili powder
+- pinch of cayenne or chili powder optional

 - 4 cups vegetable broth